Revolutionary Action Party

-Revolutionary Action Party (Partido Acción Revolucionaria, PAR) was a leftist political party in Guatemala during the ten-year Guatemalan Revolution.
+The Revolutionary Action Party (Partido Acción Revolucionaria, PAR) was a leftist political party in Guatemala during the ten-year Guatemalan Revolution.
 Formed in 1945, the party went through a series of mergers and fractures before dissolving in 1954 after the United States-backed coup d'état.

 Formation

-The PAR was formed in November 1945 through the merger of the National Renovation Party (PRN) and the Popular Liberation Front (FPL), which had supported the presidency of Juan José Arévalo.
+The PAR was formed in late 1945 through the merger of the National Renovation Party (PRN) and the Popular Liberation Front (FPL), which had supported the presidency of Juan José Arévalo.
 The two parties together held a large majority in parliament during the entirety of Arévalo's term.
 18 months after coming together, the FPL and the RN split again, but the PAR survived the split and remained a political player.
 The fracturing of the PAR was partially due to the manipulations of Arévalo, who preferred not to confront a single large party in parliament.

 The leadership of the party, similar to that of other major Guatemalan parties of the period, was composed of middle-class urban youth, especially those who had been involved in the university uprisings during the October Revolution.
 Leaders of the party included José Manuel Fortuny, Victor Manuel Gutierrez, and Augusto Charnaud McDonald.